 All artist participation at Bainbridge Arts & Crafts is by invitation of the curatorial staff.
 We look for Northwest artists whose work displays mastery of medium, a strong contemporary style, and a professional presentation.

-We evaluate prospective new artists in two ways: in person once per quarter and all year round via our new online submission form.
+We jury prospective new artists in two ways: in person once per quarter and all year round via our online submission form.

 How to show us your work

 You may submit images of your work online (highly encouraged) or sign up for an on-site jury slot.
-Regardless of your choice, our curatorial staff carefully considers the work of each artist who participates in the process and provides thoughtful, personalized feedback.
+Our curatorial staff carefully considers the work of each artist who participates in the process and provides thoughtful, personalized feedback.

 OPTION 1: SUBMIT ONLINE – STRONGLY ENCOURAGED

 We encourage online submission because it’s less labor intensive for you, involves no travel, and will still result in high-quality, personalized feedback about your work.